-The old fashioned bleeding heart grows up to 30-36 inches tall at maturity.
+The old fashioned bleeding heart grows up to 30 to 36 inches tall at maturity.

-You can find 2- to 4-year-old plants in half-gallon containers from Nature Hills Nursery.
+You can find two- to four-year-old plants in half-gallon containers from Nature Hills Nursery.

 Alternatively, you can find bare roots that will ship in the spring, ready to plant, available at Eden Brothers.